ninahonyango/VAPT/README.md

 - OS & Service Fingerprints: Unix/Linux-based services, CPE: cpe:/o:linux:linux_kernel

----

-Clearly as illustrated above, nmap have detected quite a number of vulnerabilities in Metaspoitable 2.
+Clearly as illustrated above, nmap has detected quite a number of vulnerabilities in Metaspoitable 2.
 With this, we can perform CVE to identify the vulnerabilities severity levels, and exploit the identified vulnerabilities as well.

 ---